An assault is any unauthorised touching or any action that causes another person to fear immediate and unlawful personal violence.

 The magistrate will determine the appropriate penalty in your case after considering all the facts and circumstances of your case.

-If you are a person of good character and the offence is not very serious, you may be able to avoid a criminal record altogether especially if your case is persuasively presented to the court.
+If you are a person of good character and the offence is not very serious, you may be able to avoid a criminal record altogether.

 The penalties that the court may impose include: